With the right plan and the right discipline, you can get seriously shredded in just 28 days.Read article

 You’re never going to look the way you want if your diet isn’t in check.
-That’s just a fact, and the first step to mastering your nutrition is to figure out how many calories to eat and then how much of each macronutrient (protein, carbs, and fats) to consume.
+That’s just a fact, and the first step to mastering your nutrition is to figure out how many calories to eat.
+Then, you can start figuring out how much of each macronutrient (protein, carbs, and fats) to consume.

-You know you need to eat a lot of protein and that high-calorie fat should be kept to a minimum.
+You know you need to eat a lot of protein and that high-calorie sources of fat should be kept to a minimum.
 But what about carbs?
 Is there such a thing as healthy carbs?

 Of the three main macronutrients, carbs are the most controversial.
 Some dieters think you should eat as few as possible, while others like to load up on them for more energy to train.
-We’ll make this easy for you—the M&F food pyramid suggests that you eat one gram per pound of body weight to lose fat and two grams per pound of bodyweight to gain.
+We’ll make this easy for you — try starting with one gram of carbs per pound of bodyweight to lose fat and two grams per pound of bodyweight to gain.
 (Of course, you may have to play around with that number a bit depending on how fast you’re gaining or losing.
 Aim for a pound per week either way.)

 1 of 7